How To Make A Budget Successfully When You Dont Know Where To Start ( Easy Guide For Beginners)

 - Your expenses should not be higher than your income

-1.Understand the difference between wants and needs.
+- Figure out the difference between wants and needs.

 This can be a tough one, but you must understand the difference between a want and a need for a budget to function properly.